IntelPython/numba-dpex/docs/dppy/reduction.rst

 Reduction on SYCL-supported Devices
 ===================================

-DPPY does not provide specific decorators for implementing reductions on SYCL-supported devices.
+numba-dppy does not provide specific decorators for implementing reductions on SYCL-supported devices.
 Examples contain different approaches for calculating reductions using both device and host.